-The objective of the project Cutting Crime is to allow the police and other authorities, concerned locally and nationally, in particular those responsible for security policies, to reduce the impact of petty crime and, as far as possible, prevent it altogether.
+The objective of the project Cutting Crime is to allow the police and other authorities, both local and national, in particular those responsible for security policies, to reduce the impact of petty crime and, as far as possible, prevent it altogether.

-The project focuses essentially on petty crime that has a negative impact upon citizens – violent assault, burglary, theft and antisocial behaviour – and that which creates a sentiment of unsafety.
+The project focuses essentially on petty crime that has a negative impact upon citizens – violent assault, burglary, theft and antisocial behaviour – and that which creates an atmosphere of insecurity.

-The project develops accompanying tools (that we call “toolboxes”) that could be used by police forces and their policy deciders of Germany, Spain, Estonia, Holland, Portugal and the United Kingdom to implement efficient practices.
+The project develops support tools (that we call “toolboxes”) that could be used by police forces and their policy deciders of Germany, Spain, Estonia, Holland, Portugal and the United Kingdom to implement efficient practices.

 The role of Efus

 Efus contributes, in particular, to the development of tools relative to the feeling of security.
 In addition, it will work to generalise the preventative approach to the type of crime that has a significant impact on local communities.

 Efus reviews existing tools in current practices.
 This helps to better understand the needs of users.

 Efus participates in the process of designing innovative tools of prevention, investigation and reduction of crime.
 It will support the development of a toolkit for the development of European public policies aimed at integrating petty crime into the European security model.
 It will develop a support plans for the implementation of these tools.
 Efus will disseminate this toolkit within its European network of decision-makers in the field of urban security.